Novu Handbook

 📲 Channel Naming Conventions

 All channels must follow the naming patterns set out below.
 If you need to create a channel that does not align with the purpose of any below, it most likely indicates a new category is required, or you could probably use an existing channel.
-If you think a new channel category is required, add your proposal as a comment on this document and post it to the company-general
+If you think a new channel category is required, add your proposal as a comment on this document and post it to the company-general channel to ask for feedback.

 By following the patterns below, channels will be self-describing, easier to navigate, and avoid the dreaded Slack channel sprawl 💀.